GitHubWestie/Milestone-Project-Two/README.md

 * Scaleable variety of images/symbols to match based on difficulty

 * Deck randomiser so returning users see a variety of cards on consecutive visits

+* Flip animation for cards when selected

+* Flip animation for all cards when resetting the game via reset button or play again button

 ------------------------